 The agency supports locally produced films, series and games, and secures international and interstate production and post-production for the state.
 It also operates Screen Queensland Studios in Brisbane, which most recently hosted Dwayne “The Rock” Johnson’s autobiographical comedy series Young Rock and the Oscar-nominated Paramount feature film Love & Monsters.

-Screen Queensland is deeply committed to uplifting Aboriginal and Torres Strait Islander voices in the industry and increasing diversity on and off screen.
+Screen Queensland is deeply committed to uplifting the voices of Aboriginal peoples and Torres Strait Islander peoples and increasing diversity on and off screen.
+For more information on funding programs, incentives, locations, and facilities, visit screenqueensland.com.au